RedPitaya/Documentation/appsFeatures/examples/acqRF-exm1.rst

             % writeline(RP,'ACQ:SOUR1:COUP AC');    % enables AC coupling on channel 1

             % by default LOW level gain is selected
-            % writeline(RP,'ACQ:SOUR1:GAIN LV');    % user can switch gain using this command
+            % writeline(RP,'ACQ:SOUR1:GAIN LV');    % sets gain to LV/HV (should the same as jumpers)

             % Set trigger delay to 0 samples
-            % 0 samples delay set trigger to the center of the buffer
+            % 0 samples delay sets trigger to the center of the buffer
-            % Signal on your graph will have trigger in the center (symmetrical)
+            % Signal on your graph will have the trigger in the center (symmetrical)
             % Samples from left to the center are samples before trigger
             % Samples from center to the right are samples after trigger